CantChangeMe/spring-boot-oauth2-security/README.md

       prefer-token-info:
 </pre>

-You are done.Now access APIs, they will ask github credentials to access them.
+You are done.Now access your APIs, they will ask github credentials to access them.